-You can find more guidance about who should get a vaccine and when from the Joint Committee on Vaccination and Immunisations (JCVI).
-JCVI estimates that the total number of people in priority groups covers around 99% of those at risk of dying from coronavirus.
+You can find more guidance about who should get coronavirus vaccines and when from the Joint Committee on Vaccination and Immunisations (JCVI).

 “Getting the phone call from the GP to say it was my turn for the vaccine was a relief for me and my family.
 Now I’ve had it, I feel safer and less worried in general.
 Apart from a bit of a sore arm for a few hours later, I felt good and lucky to have been given some protection."